-- learn how to apply microeconomic or behavioral theories to explain real-world phenomena, - get to know academic research methods and sources of information, - acquire the ability to write academic papers and to present their results, - develop an ability to participate in academic discussions.
+- learn how to identify and describe problems and challenges for theoretical reasoning, - get to know academic research methods and sources of information, - acquire the ability to write academic papers and to present their results, - develop an ability to participate in academic discussions.

-- During the first session of the seminar the guidelines to academic paper writing will be introduced. - The student will write a seminar paper either in the field of Management or in the field of Theoretical or Experimental Economics. - The paper can focus on rather theoretical or applied topics. - The paper has to be presented and discussed with the other students in the seminar.
+- During the first session of the seminar, guidelines for writing academic papers will be introduced. - The student will write a seminar paper in which they discuss the application of the instruments of theoretical economics to a management problem. - The paper has to be presented and discussed with the other students in the seminar.